andredsferreira/andre-kb/docs/cloud-native/cloud-native-introduction.md

 The cloud is a *pay as you go* service.

 Microservices is the most common architecture in the cloud.
-The most common compute workloads are containers and functions (functions come associated, most of the time, with event-driven communication patterns).
+The most common compute workloads are *containers* and *functions* (functions come associated, most of the time, with event-driven communication patterns).

-Event driven architectures (they utilize asyncrhnous communication patterns) are also very common in the cloud, the main compute workload for these are mainly functions.
+Event driven architectures (they utilize asynchronous communication patterns) are also very common in the cloud, the main compute workload for these are functions.

 ## Communication Patterns